jcqnly/data-structures-and-algorithms/Data_Structures/LLMerge2Lists/README.md

-# Kth Element From the End Of a Singly Linked List
+# Merge 2 Singly Linked Lists
 This challenge involves finding a number that is **k** distance away on a singly linked list.
 Since singly linked lists only allow direction going forward, we decided to find the length of the list first by incrementing a counter, as a distance marker, as we traversed the singly linked list.